Italian PM says will resign if coalition squabbles persist

 "I want a clear, unequivocal and speedy response," Conte said, calling for a "loyal collaboration" from all ministers.

-Conte is seeking a clear mandate to continue a dialogue with the European Union over Italy's public debt.
+Conte is seeking a firm mandate to continue a dialogue with the European Union over Italy's public debt.

 Italy's far-right Deputy Prime Minister Matteo Salvini, who is from the League, said last Tuesday that he expected Brussels to sanction his country for its deteriorating deficit and huge debt by imposing a fine of three billion euros ($3.3 billion).